justchokingaround/jerry/README.md

 If a query is provided, it will be used to search for an anime, and will default to the 'Watch New' option.

 Options:
     -c, --continue
-    Continue watching from currently watching list (using the user's anilist account) -d, --discord
+      Continue watching from currently watching list (using the user's anilist account) --dub
-    Display currently watching anime in Discord Rich Presence (jerrydiscordpresence.py is required for this) -D, --dmenu
-    Use an external menu (instead of the default fzf) to select an anime (default one is rofi, but this can be specified in the config file, you can check the example config below) -e, --edit
+      Allows user to watch anime in dub
+    -e, --edit
-    Edit config file using an editor defined with jerry_editor in the config ($EDITOR by default) -h, --help
+      Edit config file using an editor defined with jerry_editor in the config (\$EDITOR by default) If a config file does not exist, creates one with a default configuration -h, --help
       Show this help message and exit
-  -i, --incognito
+    -i, --image-preview
-    Watch in incognito mode (nothing is pushed to anilist, and no progress is locally saved) -j, --json
+      Allows image preveiw in fzf and rofi (Note: for image preview using fzf, ueberzugpp must be installed) -j, --json
       Outputs the json containing video links, subtitle links, referrers etc. to stdout -l, --language
       Specify the subtitle language
     -n, --number
       Specify the episode number for an anime
-  -p, --provider
-    Specify the provider to watch from (default: zoro) (currently supported: zoro, gogoanime) -q, --quality
+    --rofi, --dmenu, --external-menu
+      Use an external menu (instead of the default fzf) to select an anime (default one is rofi, but this can be specified in the config file)
+    -q, --quality
       Specify the video quality
-  -u, --update
+    -s, --syncplay
+      Watch anime together with friends, using Syncplay (only tested using mpv) -u, --update
       Update the script
     -v, --version
-    Show the version of the script
+      Show the script version
+    -w, --website
+      Choose which website to get video links from (default: 9anime) (currently supported: 9anime, zoro and yugen)

   Note:
     All arguments can be specified in the config file as well.
     If an argument is specified in both the config file and the command line, the command line argument will be used.

   Some example usages:
-   jerry -q 720p banana fish
+   jerry -q 720 banana fish
-   jerry -l spanish cyberpunk edgerunners -i -n 2 jerry -l spanish cyberpunk edgerunners --number 2 --json
+   jerry --rofi -l russian cyberpunk edgerunners -i -n 2 jerry -l spanish cyberpunk edgerunners --number 2 --json
 ```
 ## Configuration